 Litter is ugly and unsanitary.
 It lowers property values and is expensive to clean up.
-The State of Tennessee spent $13.5 million to clean up litter in 2017, and the United States government spent $11.5 billion.
+The State of Tennessee spent $19 million to clean up litter in 2021, and the United States government spent over $11.5 billion.
 DON’T LITTER!!

 Litter.
 You either do or you don’t.
 Most people who litter do so all of the time.
 They either don’t know or don’t care about disposing of their garbage properly.
 There is never a good reason to throw garbage out the car window or to leave it lying on the ground.
 Food waste is litter, too, and attracts animals to the side of the road, which can endanger both the animals and those driving on the road.